Cryotheus/rgpr_steamworks/README.md

 This includes the Steam API's "call results" and functions that are dependent on asynchronous behavior.

 ### Platform Agnostic
-Behavior should be consistent across all platforms supported by the Steam API.
+The behavior of safe functionality should be consistent across all platforms supported by the Steam API.

-- Support the API for game servers ⁴

-² Use the `sys` feature for a re-export of `rgpr_steamworks_sys` as `rgpr_steamworks::sys`.
-³ Mac requires the bindings in [rgpr_steamworks_sys](rgpr_steamworks_sys) to be generated.
-Both Steam Deck and MacOs are untested.
-⁴ A major version bump will likely be necessary.

 ## Notes
 1. This crate uses the names "_Steam API_" and "_Steamworks_" interchangeably, "_Steam API_" is most often used.